hitokiri-mata/katacoda-courses/kubernetes-pipelines/tekton/step2-registry.md

-There are many workflows around Kubernetes that need access to one or more container registries.
+Many Kubernetes workflows that need access to one or more container registries.
 While public registries are commonly referenced there are privacy concerns and no needs to shuttle private images over public networks.
 Instead, private registries keep all this pushing and pulling in a local registry.

 There are many options for standing up a container registry.
 We prefer a pure Kubernetes solution and install a registry through the [stable Helm chart for Docker Registry](https://github.com/helm/charts/tree/master/stable/docker-registry#docker-registry-helm-chart).